bitswamp/bitswamp.github.io/_posts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 ### Cleaning keycaps

 Use a flat head screwdriver to help lever the keycaps off.
 Always pry Alps from the side to avoid breaking the stems off in the switch.
 Note the numpad + and Enter have the switches turned sideways (so go from the top/bottom).
-I think some Apple boards have the f-keys sideways too.
+Some Apple boards have the f-keys sideways too.

 The stabilizers can be popped out of their clips using the screwdriver tip too.
 I usually leave the stabilizers attached to the caps whenever I can, to avoid losing parts.